zalify/easy-email-editor/readme.md

 ## Advanced Version Announcement

-We are delighted to announce that we now have a more powerful and customizable commercial version available.
-Check it out here <a href="https://demo.easyemail.pro/full?utm_source=github" target="_blank" alt="https://demo.easyemail.pro/full?utm_source=github">https://demo.easyemail.pro</a>.
+We are delighted to announce that we now have a more powerful and customizable commercial version available. <a href="https://demo.easyemail.pro/full?utm_source=github" target="_blank">Check it out here </a>.

 If you are interested, feel free to contact us at ch.mao@qq.com.